CrowdStrike/Cloud-AWS/s3-bucket-protection/demo/README.md

 + The current external IP address of the machine you are testing from.

 ## Additional components
-In order to demonstrate functionality, this demonstration adds the additional AWS components along with the integration's required components.
+In order to demonstrate functionality, this demonstration adds the following additional AWS components along with the integration's required components.

 ### AWS VPC
 + VPC